bswck/runtime_generics/README.md

 ```

 ## For developers ❤️
-_Note: If you use Windows, it is highly recommended to complete the installation in the supported way through [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install)._
+_Note: If you use Windows, it is highly recommended to complete the installation in the way presented below through [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install)._

 First, [install Poetry](https://python-poetry.org/docs/#installation).<br/>
 Poetry is an amazing tool for managing dependencies & virtual environments, building packages and publishing them.